influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/release-notes/influxctl.md

 `influxctl` 2.5.0 introduces the ability to set [partition templates](/influxdb/cloud-dedicated/admin/custom-partitions/) during database or table creation.
-I introduces the
+It introduces the
 [`table` subcommand](/influxdb/cloud-dedicated/reference/cli/influxctl/table/)
 that lets users manually create tables.
 Additionally, `influxctl` now removes a previously cached token if the response from InfluxDB is unauthorized.
 This